 Common mistakes

-- Letting the model invent new components for “visual variety”.
-Variety kills consistency.
-The pattern list is the variety.
+- Letting the model invent components for “visual variety”.
+Variety kills consistency; the pattern list is the variety.

 - Asking for “a beautiful template” with no constraints.
-You get gradients, animations, and three font families.
+You get gradients, animation, and three font families.

 ---) between every section.
-MDX renders them as<hr>; they add visual noise without information.
+MDX renders them as<hr>— visual noise with no information.

 FAQ

-- Should I let the model design the components directly?: For the first pass, yes.
-For the final styling, do it yourself or have a designer pair with the model.
-AI is good at proposing shapes, less good at picking spacing and color systems.
+Should I let the model design the components directly?
+For the first pass, yes.
+For final styling, do it yourself or pair a designer with the model.
+AI proposes good shapes but is weaker at picking spacing and color systems.

-## Related, that no article uses components outside the allowlist.
-A 30-line script catches 90% of drift. - Can I use the same template for English and Chinese?: Yes.
+Can I use the same template for English and Chinese?
+Yes.
 Define spacing, font stack, and line height once.
-The Chinese version usually needs tighter line height and a different font fallback; everything else stays identical.
+The Chinese version usually wants a slightly tighter line height and a different font fallback; everything else stays identical.

-- What about dark mode?: Define semantic tokens (background, foreground, muted, accent) and let the components use them.
-Do not hardcode colors in any component, ever.
+What about dark mode?
+Define semantic tokens (background, foreground, muted, accent) and have every component read them.
+Never hardcode a color in a component.

-- Should I use shadcn or build raw?: For an article-heavy content site, build raw. shadcn is great for app UI but adds weight you do not need for prose.
-200 lines of CSS and 5 components beats a component library here.
+Should I use shadcn or build raw?
+For a prose-heavy content site, build raw. shadcn/ui is excellent for app UI but adds weight you do not need for articles.
+About 200 lines of CSS and 5 components beat a component library here.

-- What about syntax highlighting?: Use Shiki at build time, not Prism in the browser.
+Use Shiki at build time, not Prism in the browser.
 Shiki ships zero JS to the client and renders identically.
-Configure two themes (light, dark) and switch via CSS variables.
+Configure two themes and switch via CSS variables.
+Remember the standalone <Code /> component needs its own theme config — it ignores markdown.shikiConfig.

-- Do I need an MDX provider for global components?: Only if you actually use shared components like
+Do I need an MDX provider for global components?

-CHANGELOG.mdso you know which articles were authored under v1 vs v2.
-Helps when debugging style anomalies on older articles.
+Yes, informally.
+Note major template changes in a CHANGELOG.md so you know which articles were authored under v1 vs v2.
+It helps when debugging style anomalies on older articles.

 Related